browndeer/coprthr/doc/coprthr_api_ref/coprthr_api_ref.md

 The coprthr_dmalloc() call returns a pointer to struct containing the necessary information abou the device allocation.
 In order to obtain the actual address of the device memory, the coprth_devmemptr() call, discussed below, may be used.
-Thge returned address is suitable, e.g., to use as an argument to a thread function executing on the co-processor.
+The returned address is suitable, e.g., to use as an argument to a thread function executing on the co-processor.
 The size of an allocation may be altered using coprthr_drealloc().